SamMaoYS/sammaoys.github.io/content/pages/home.rst

 :save_as: index.html
 :url:
-:description: I'm a thesis-based master student at SFU (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
+:description: I graduated as a thesis-based master student at SFU (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
-:summary: I'm a thesis-based master student at SFU (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
+:summary: I graduated as a thesis-based master student at SFU (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
 :hide_navbar_brand: False
 :landing:
     .. container:: m-container